juxt/yada/README.md

 yada is a web library for Clojure, designed to support the creation of production services via HTTP.

-yada takes data declarations and produces a sophisticated Ring handler.

 It has the following features:

 * Standards-based, comprehensive HTTP coverage